 The recommendations that entail activity from the CSC itself can be divided into two areas:

 Attendance and Representation The CSC is a very small committee and it struggles somewhat with meeting attendance.
 This is understandable given that the committee members are geographically dispersed across the world.
 This is a good thing, but has the unfortunate consequence that meeting times are always "inconvenient for someone".
+The CSC rotates its meeting times to equal out the inconvenience, but that's not a perfect solution.
 The CSC welcomes the Team's recommendation to appoint alternates for the committee members and liaisons, and we believe that doing so will effectively mitigate this problem.
 The Team also expresses some fear that it will be difficult to continue to attract committee members with the right profile in the future.
 The CSC recognises this, and will continue its efforts in supporting the involved constituencies to attract and find appropriate candidates.
 The appointing of alternates could aid this issue potentially but of course attempting to appoint alternates could be difficult because of it.

 Periodic Review of the SLAs The Service Level Agreement metrics that the CSC uses as key performance indicators were negotiated and set when the Naming Function Contract was signed.
 The CSC has consulted with the PTI and other bodies regarding the need to periodically review these SLAs to ensure that they remain relevant and covering IANA's activities in the area, but there has been little guidance in existing process documents on how this would be initiated and conducted.
 The CSC welcomes the Team's recommendation that such periodic reviews be undertaken and initiated by the CSC in close cooperation with the PTI.